sbz/freebsd-commands/README.md

 pkg stats
 ```

-- Found the package installing the file:
+- Find the package installing the file:

 ```
 pkg which /usr/local/bin/vim
 ```

-- Found the file if package is not installed:
+- Find the file if package is not installed:

 ```
 sudo pkg install pkg-provides